Ecconia/Ecconia-LogicWorld-Mods/RadioConnection/Readme.md

 ### Known issues:

-- The edit window flickers once when the address pegs are changed from 0 to something else.
 - When changing peg counts, sounds of wire destruction/placement will be played.
 - By design - as pegs are centered - they are not always properly aligned with the grid.
-- Due to the mod internally using virtual pegs (which need a fake-component-address), whenever you load the world / start the server, your component address counter will be incremented by 1.
-(Not really a big issue, this happens every time when you place something).

 ## Install / Dependencies: